 The proposal is to commit to establishing a methodology and approach in order to make this a Metric for the 2028-2031 cycle (i.e., we would need a Commission approved methodology before 2026, when the next application would be submitted for the 2028 program cycle) This proposal is a first step to exploring alternative ways of measuring non-energy benefits, per D.21-05-031.

-Section 5: Other Key Scope Questions

-As discussed in Section 1, the Prospectus outlined a series of key questions for the EMWG to address.
-A key scope question not specifically addressed elsewhere in this report includes how Program Administrators and the Commission address non-consensus issues (including Principles and Metrics).
+Section 5: Additional Issues from the Prospectus and Raised Through Working Group Process

+This section includes topics outlined in the Prospectus as key questions for the EMWG to address (such as how to address non-consensus issues in the February 2022 filings).
+It also presents topics and proposals that the EMWG discussed but did not finalize (such as a definition for “underserved” and reporting expectations).

 5.1 How to Address Non-Consensus Issues in February 2022 Filings

+[the change below was presented and refined after the official meeting time ended, so needs to be approved via email]

 The PAs will follow any consensus recommendations in developing their Equity programs, metrics, and targets for their Biz Plans/4 Year Applications to be filed in February 2022.
-The Commission, through the Energy Division, has implied that it is not planning to resolve any non-consensus issues prior to the February 2022 filings.
-If that is the case, on any non-consensus issues, the PAs will be free to use their best judgement but should either select one or the other option, or both, but should not propose a new and different option.
+There is no current plan for the Commission to resolve any non-consensus issues prior to the February 2022 filings.
+Therefore for any non-consensus issues, the PAs will be free to use their best judgement but should either select one or the other option, or both, but should not propose a new and different option.